Running and quitting Renode¶

 @, as described in the previous section.

-include further scripts which is useful e.g. to create complex multinode setups.
+include further scripts, which is useful e.g. to create complex multinode setups like in the nRF52840 BLE demo.